Letters of Reference for UK University Applications

 Full-time Instructor, Economics (tenure track)

-At University of Oklahoma in Oklahoma City, United StatesStructure of the Letter
+At cincinnati state college in Cincinnati, United StatesStructure of the Letter

 A letter of reference should be written on the official letterhead of your referee’s home institution.
 It should contain their name and contact information on the right side and the name and address of the course to which you are applying on the left.
 Before the letter begins, the referee has the option to include a subject line identifying the aim of the letter.
 This line is not required, however.